Mastering Microcontroller: Timers/ PWM/ CAN/ Low Power(MCU2)

 -

-– Tips to reduce current consumption
+– Tips to reduce current consumption03:38

-– Current measurement with increased HCLK frequency
+– Current measurement with increased HCLK frequency03:43

-– Current measurement with increased UART baudrate
+– Current measurement with increased UART baudrate05:35

-– Current measurement in IO analog mode
+– Current measurement in IO analog mode05:06

 WFI and WFE